 Being on the water is a lot of fun and kayaking is a great way to enjoy the summer.
 It’s easy to make a fun day out of this too by having a picnic near the water afterwards.

-I got a bike last year and really enjoyed riding it around the neighborhood.
+Since we moved to Tennessee, I’m embarrassed to say that I haven’t taken my bike out at least once.
 This year, I want to improve my endurance and go longer distances.
 If I go for a ride at least twice a week, I can meet that goal.

 Free Museum Days